 Typically, a shot sleeve may become 100-150° C (200-300° F) hotter at the bottom under the pour hole, than at the top in front of the hole.
 If the temperature of the sleeve is much higher at the bottom than at the top, unequal expansion will cause it to become oval instead of round.
 This will also cause the sleeve to become slightly bowed rather than straight.
 This results in allowing some of the alloy to enter part of the gap between the plunger and the sleeve, affecting the seal between the plunger and shot sleeve, and leading to premature wear and inconsistent shot velocity.

-The temperature of a sleeve surface directy under the pour hole can reach as high as 680° C during pouring for structural alloys, for example Silafont.
+The temperature of a sleeve surface directly under the pour hole can reach as high as 680° C during pouring for structural alloys, for example Silafont.
 At such a high temperature the integrity of nitride and steel is destroyed.
-Castool collaborates with steel manufacturer to create Tuff Temper (TT), which is modified premium W.Nr.
+Castool collaborates with a steel manufacturer to create Tuff Temper (TT), which is modified premium W.Nr.
 1.2367 steel.
 The Tuff Temper steel has higher Molybdenum content.
 The high Molybdenum content increases the corrosion resistance and soldering resistance.
 The tempering resistance of TT is 45° C higher than W.Nr.
 1.2344(H-13).
 The Tuff Temper sleeve insert reduces the total crack length by 50% than W. Nr.
 1.2344(H-13).
 The TT permits higher temperature nitride treatment and more thermally stable nitride.

 The shot sleeve design should incorporate a wall thickness 1/3 of the bore, and the pour spout of no more than 2/3 of the bore.